iesahin/xvc/book/src/ref/xvc-file-track.md

 - Under the hood, Xvc tracks only the files, not directories.
 Directories are considered as path collections.
-Therefore it doesn't matter if you track a directory or files in it separately.
+It doesn't matter if you track a directory or files in it separately.

 ## Technical Details